5. CONDUCTING RESEARCH

 Quoting Sources

-Direct quotations are useful when you want to call attention to the specific words or style of language being used by the author as the focus of your analysis, or when the author has stated something in such a way that you really cannot improve on or condense effectively.
-Quotations should generally be used sparingly because too many quotations can interfere with the flow of ideas and make it seem like you don’t have enough ideas of your own.
-Quotations must be carefully contextualized both argumentatively and grammatically.
+Direct quotations are useful when you want to call attention to the specific words or style of language used by the author (for example in a literature essay or rhetorical analysis), or when the author has stated something in such a striking way that you really cannot improve on or condense effectively.
+Still, quotations should generally be used sparingly.
+Overuse can interfere with the flow of the argument and make it seem like you don’t have enough ideas of your own.
+Relying too heavily on quotations can seem like you aren’t fully capable of expressing a source’s ideas in your own words.
+Therefore, quotations should be judiciously selected – not just sprinkled throughout – and carefully contextualized both argumentatively and grammatically

-CONTEXT: A quotation, statistic or bit of data generally does not speak for itself; you must provide context and an explanation for quotations you use.
-Essentially, you should create a “quotation sandwich” where you
+CONTEXT: A quotation, statistic or bit of data generally does not speak for itself; you must provide context that clearly explains why you have included it and its relevance to your argument.
+Essentially, aim to create a “quotation sandwich” where you

-• Colon Method: introduce the quotation with a complete clause ending in a colon, and use the quoted material to explain or exemplify the idea in your introductory clause.
+- Colon Method: introduce the quotation with an independent clause (a statement that reads like a complete sentence), end the clause with a colon, and then insert the quoted material to explain, illustrate, or exemplify the idea in your opening clause.

 Three Methods of Integrating Quotations